 Inside the Medicare Donut Hole

 The Donut Hole is a coverage gap that almost every Medicare beneficiary will face.
-It means that once you spend $3,750 on prescription drugs, you enter a coverage gap known as the Donut Hole.
+It means (in 2019) that once you spend $3,820 on prescription drugs, you enter a coverage gap known as the Donut Hole.
 While you’re in that gap, you have less coverage than you did before.
-Typically, instead of paying 20% of your drug costs, you’ll have to pay 40% for generic drugs and 60% for brand-name drugs.
-The coverage gap will end once you spend $5,000 on prescription drugs, but that extra $1,250 can be detrimental.
-LIS can protect you in that gap.
+You'll be responsible for 25% of your brand-name drug costs and 37% of your generic drug costs.
+That will end once you've spent $5,100, but that extra $1280 can be detrimental.
+LIS can protect you while you're in that gap.

 Medicare Low-Income Subsidy Chart and Eligibility

-If you already have Supplemental Security Income (SSI) or if you have both Medicare and Medicaid, you will automatically qualify for Medicare Extra Help (low income subsidies).
-Otherwise, to be eligible for Medicare low income subsidies, you must:
+If you already have Supplemental Security Income (SSI) or if you have both Medicare and Medicaid, you will automatically qualify for Medicare subsidies.
+Otherwise, to be eligible, you must have income less than $1,040.83 per month if you're single, or less than $1,409.17/month if you're married, and:

-Your savings, investments, and real estate do not value more than $28,150 if you are married or $14,100 if you are single.
+- Not have savings, investments, and real estate valuing more than $28,150 if you are married or $14,100 if you are single

 Medicare Extra Help Color Qualifications